-The Mikimoto-Morse Scholarship was named in honor of American zoologist and orientalist Dr. Edward Sylvester Morse and our founder, Kokichi Mikimoto, who succeeded in cultivating the world's first cultured pearl.
-Dr. Morse discovered the Omori Shell Mounds and contributed to establishing the University of Tokyo Misaki Marine Biological Station.
+The Mikimoto-Morse Scholarship was named in honor of American zoologist and Orientalist Dr. Edward Sylvester Morse and our founder, Kokichi Mikimoto.
+Dr. Morse discovered the Omori Shell Mounds and contributed to establishing the University of Tokyo’s Misaki Marine Biological Station.
 The scholarship was established in 2013 to encourage cooperation and cultural exchange between young scholars in Japan and the USA and foster the advancement of ocean science and marine studies.

-It is open to students and scientists at Friday Harbor Laboratories, University of Washington and Misaki Marine Biological Station, Graduate School of Science, The University of Tokyo, the latter has a satellite office of the Mikimoto Pearl Research Laboratory.
-It also supports the annual Misaki Marine Biological Station Open Practical Course, as part of the FHL E.S.
+It is open to students and scientists at Friday Harbor Laboratories (University of Washington) and the Graduate School of Science at the University of Tokyo, which also hosts a satellite office of the Mikimoto Pearl Research Laboratory.
+It also supports the annual Misaki Marine Biological Station Open Practical Course, part of the FHL E.S.
 Morse Japan/U.S. Exchange Program.

 We are here to enrich people's lives with beautiful jewelry.
-We support a range of activities across the arts and culture sector.
+We support a range of activities across the arts and culture sectors.

 Supporting the Asian Cultural Council (ACC)

-The Asian Cultural Council is a nonprofit foundation providing opportunities for international cultural exchange to artists, scholars, and arts professionals in Asia and the United States.
+The Asian Cultural Council is a nonprofit foundation providing opportunities for international cultural exchange to artists, scholars and arts professionals in Asia and the United States.
 ACC provides individually tailored programs based on the needs of each grant recipient.
 Through transformative cultural exchange, they contribute to the cultivation of individual talent, the promotion of arts and culture, and the advancement of international respect and understanding between people and cultures.
-Mikimoto has been supporting their activities since 2015.
+Mikimoto has been supporting the council since 2015.